conradakunga/Blog/_posts/2025-05-03-designing-building-packaging-a-scalable-testable-net-open-source-component-part-17-large-file-consideration-on-postgresql.md

 2. The ID we get back, we persist in the `files` table.
 3. In the data column, we persist a magic value - the `byre` array `[0, 0, 0]`
 4. Manipulating the large objects storage requires the use of a [transaction](https://www.postgresql.org/docs/current/tutorial-transactions.html).
+5. The `NpgsqlLargeObjectManager` has been marked obsolete, and there doesn't seem to be a replacement in place.
+However, it still works.

 Next, the logic to retrieve files,